vekatze/neut/book/src/terms.md

 ## `magic`

-You can use `magic` to perform weird stuff.
-Using `magic` is an unsafe operation.
+You can use `magic` to perform low-level operations.
+Using `magic` is unsafe.

 ### Example